-Are you looking for a good beginner tutorial on how to make a knitted blanket?
-The free pattern below will have anyone knitting a throw in no time at all!
+Are you looking for a good beginner tutorial on how to make a knitted blanket pattern?
+I’ve created a free pattern which is a beginner-friendly knit design will have anyone knitting blankets or a throw in no time at all!

 Read on down to find the free blanket knitting pattern to get started today!

-I am proud of myself for finishing this simple striped knit blanket, and I have to type, shout, say that I love knitting as much as I do crochet! 🙂
+I love this simple striped knit blanket, and I think I may now love knitting as much as I love crocheting!

 The Yarn That’s Perfect for a Knit Blanket

-I held two skeins together at once to make sure my blanket was extra cozy, and I wanted a chunky knit blanket feel!
+For this pattern, I held two yarn skeins together at once while knitting it to make sure my blanket was extra, extra cozy.
+I wanted to end up with a chunky knit blanket feel, and I think this did it.
 You could also try it with one skein at a time, but you would need to use smaller knitting needles to make it work.

-You can even see that I made a mistake with the dusty blue, and navy yarn when I joined in the color on the wrong row.
-OPPS!
+This knit blanket is easy to make.
+However, even though it’s simple, you can see that I made a mistake with the dusty blue and navy yarn when I joined in the color.

 IMAGES & CONTENT: The images and content of EasyCrochet.com are protected by copyright laws.
 Do not distribute or copy the content without written permission.
 Do not edit or remove watermarks from any original image.
 Thank you for respecting my work.